 The infant development program provides services for children from birth to three years who are at risk for, or have developmental delays.
-We use a home based and family centered approach to provide individualized services for every family.
+We use a home-based and family-centered approach to provide individualized services for families.

-Let’s play is a playgroup for two year olds providing a new and positive environment away from their home and caregivers.
-We place emphasis on positive interaction between children.
-This group provides the opportunity to learn and practice gentle separation from primary caregivers.
+Let’s Play is a playgroup for two-year-olds, which provides the opportunity of a new and positive environment away from their home and caregivers as well as emphasizes positive interaction between children.
 Children who are currently involved with NONA are given first priority.

-If you have concerns about your infant or toddler’s development please complete our referral form.
+If you have concerns about your infant or toddler’s development, please complete our referral form.
 Click here to access the form.
-Doctors, community health nurses and other professionals, can also make referrals to this program The Infant Development Program is voluntary and free of charge.
+Other NONA programs, doctors, community health nurses and other professionals can also make referrals to this program.
+The Infant Development Program is voluntary and free of charge.

 Infant Development Program Supervisor

 To strengthen the abilities of children with special needs and to enhance opportunities for them to participate in their community.